 Are you possibly allergic to food?
 This question is not always easy to answer.
-Severe allergy sufferers have often reacted to peanut, soy, fish, etc. with clear symptoms since childhood, but for some people, allergies develop in the course of life and the signs are less clear.
+Severe allergy sufferers have often reacted to peanut, soy, fish, etc. with clear symptoms since childhood, but for some people, allergies develop over the course of their lives, and the signs are less clear.
 In everyday life, however, this can become uncomfortable and restrictive, with symptoms such as skin rashes, gastrointestinal problems or a sore throat.

-The cerascreen® Food Allergy Test helps you to investigate such hidden allergies.
-The send-in blood sampling kit that you can use at home determines the concentration of specific IgE antibodies in your blood.
+The cerascreen® Food Allergy Test helps you investigate such hidden allergies.
+The send-in blood-sampling kit that you can use at home determines the concentration of specific IgE antibodies in your blood.
 This analysis provides first indications of a possible food allergy.
 For a definitive allergy diagnosis, discuss the results with your doctor.

-- receive your results within 2-3 business days after sample arrival
+- Receive your results within two to three business days after sample arrival

 Taking a blood sample